Elvis Andrus Player Props: White Sox vs. Twins

 Elvis Andrus At The Plate

-- In 30 games played this year, he has not hit a long ball.
+- In 31 games played this year, he has not hit a home run.

-- In 16.7% of his games this season, Andrus has notched at least one RBI.
-In four of those games (13.3%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.